-Given this information structure, price changes reflect both the contemporaneous response of informed agents to news, and the lagged response of uninformed agents who learn from past prices.
-However, when uninformed agents think in partial equilibrium, they neglect the second source of price variation and attribute any price change to new information alone, leading to a simple type of price extrapolation.
+sponse of informed agents to news, and the lagged response of uninformed agents who learn from past prices.
+However, when uninformed agents think in partial equilibrium, they neglect the second source of price variation and attribute any price change to new information alone, leading to a simple type of return extrapolation.

 We show that the degree of extrapolation and the bias that partial equilibrium thinking generates are decreasing in informed traders' informational edge.
 This edge is defined as the aggregate confidence of informed traders relative to the aggregate confidence of uninformed traders, and is higher when there are more informed traders in the market, and when the precision of the additional information informed traders hold is higher.
 When this informational edge is high, informed traders trade more aggressively, and the influence on prices of uninformed traders' beliefs is lower.
-This leads partial equilibrium thinkers to neglect a smaller source of price variation, therefore leading to a smaller bias and a smaller strength of the feedback between prices and beliefs.
+Partial equilibrium thinkers then neglect a smaller source of price variation, therefore leading to a smaller bias and a smaller strength of the feedback between prices and beliefs.
 Conversely, when informed traders' edge is low, partial equilibrium thinkers neglect a greater source of price variation, leading to a larger bias and a stronger feedback effect.
-By understanding how this edge varies in response to different types of shocks, we can then understand how following a displacement shock partial equilibrium thinking generates much more amplification than in normal times.